-- a) to establish, implement and maintain adequate risk management policies and procedures which identify the risks relating to the Group's activities, processes and systems, and where appropriate, set the level of risk tolerated by the Group; - b) to adopt effective arrangements, processes and mechanisms to manage the risks relating to the Group's activities, processes and systems, in light of that level of risk tolerance; - c) to monitor the following: - i. the adequacy and effectiveness of the Group's risk management policies and procedures; - ii. the level of compliance by the Group and its relevant persons with the arrangements, processes and mechanisms adopted in for managing relevant risks; and - iii. the adequacy and effectiveness of measures taken to address any deficiencies in those policies, procedures, arrangements, processes and mechanisms, including failures by the relevant persons of the Group to comply with such arrangements, processes and mechanisms or follow such policies and procedures. - d) to provide reports and advice to the BoD at least annually, on the adequacy of risk management policies and procedures designed to identify and manage risks relating to the e) Provision of ICARAP training to relevant employees and senior management.
+- a) to establish, implement and maintain adequate risk management policies and procedures which identify the risks relating to the Group's activities, processes and systems, and where appropriate, set the level of risk tolerated by the Group; - b) to adopt effective arrangements, processes and mechanisms to manage the risks relating to the Group's activities, processes and systems, in light of that level of risk tolerance; - c) to monitor the following: - i. the adequacy and effectiveness of the Group's risk management policies and procedures; - ii. the level of compliance by the Group and its relevant persons with the arrangements, processes and mechanisms adopted in for managing relevant risks; and - iii. the adequacy and effectiveness of measures taken to address any deficiencies in those policies, procedures, arrangements, processes and mechanisms, including failures by the relevant persons of the Group to comply with such arrangements, processes and mechanisms or follow such policies and procedures. - d) to provide reports and advice to the BoD at least annually, on the adequacy of risk management policies and procedures designed to identify and manage risks relating to the Group's activities, indicating in particular whether the appropriate remedial measures have been taken in the event of any deficiencies; and - e) Provision of ICARAP training to relevant employees and senior management.